 A person who is thinking of earning a degree in human factors, ergonomics or a related area of study may want to know, “What are ergonomics?”
-In short, ergonomics is about modifying designs for people instead of for a low cost or for the sake of convenience.
-Understanding what ergonomics is, how it works and what its benefits are could help a person decide if this is the right career path for their personal preferences and academic strengths.
+In short, ergonomics is about having an efficient work environment.
+This could come through modifying designs for people for the sake of convenience and comfort.
+Understanding what ergonomics is, how it works, and what its benefits are could help a person decide if this is the right career path for their personal preferences and academic strengths.

 What Ergonomics Means